MichelBras/Laravel-Docker/readme.md

 # Containerized Laravel project

-This is a Laravel install that runs on containers.
+This is a laravel setup with Nginx and MySQL.
 To run the containers you will need Docker Compose installed on your machine.
 If you dont have have Docker Compose installed refer to [this](https://docs.docker.com/compose/install/) manual.

 ## Installation

+Before building all the containers some small database configuration is needed.
+In the `docker-compose.yaml` file the root access for the database is configured.
+Change `MYSQL_DATABASE` and `MYSQL_ROOT_PASSWORD` to your desire.
+In the `.env` the `MYSQL_DATABASE` should be the same, but the `DB_PASSWORD` is the passsword that you will use when creating a laraveluser in the database in one of the next steps.

 This will build all the needed containers.
 This commando will run the containers `daemonised`.
 Without the flag you will see the logging printed to the terminal.